quicwg/ops-drafts/draft-ietf-quic-applicability.md

 In general, port numbers serves two purposes: "first, they provide a demultiplexing identifier to differentiate transport sessions between the same pair of endpoints, and second, they may also identify the application protocol and associated service to which processes connect" {{!RFC6335}}.
-Note that the assumption that an application can be identified in the network based on the port number is less true today, due to encapsulation, mechanisms for dynamic port assignments as well as NATs.
+The assumption that an application can be identified in the network based on the port number is less true today due to encapsulation, mechanisms for dynamic port assignments, and NATs.

 As QUIC is a general purpose transport protocol, there are no requirements that servers use a particular UDP port for QUIC in general.
 For applications with a